How to visit Mijas Pueblo (Andalucia, Spain)

 There are affiliate links in this article.
 If you click and make a purchase I could make a small sum at zero cost to you.
 Thank you!

-Is Mijas Pueblo Worth Visiting?
+Is Mijas Pueblo worth visiting?

 Mijas is absolutely worth visiting.
 It makes a perfect day trip for people on the Costa del Sol who are looking to explore inland Andalucia a little.
 If you have more time, you could even stay overnight and explore a hiking trail or two in the hills around Mijas.